onkar-99/Name-based-Gender-recognition/README.md

 ![image](https://user-images.githubusercontent.com/55546539/209279255-a2430e74-635b-4163-af10-7d2d39edd5e2.png)
 3. LSTM and CNN Combined
 Results:
 The training accuracy achieved is nearly 79% and validation accuracy achieved is 80%.
 ![image](https://user-images.githubusercontent.com/55546539/209279340-03454e94-dd4c-49d0-9a61-313f2b15c011.png)

-### omparison of approaches:
+### Comparison of approaches:
 As it can be seen from the plot above, we get the lowest loss and highest accuracy when using Conv1d layers along with the LSTM layer.
 Thus this approach of using Conv1d along with LSTM is the optimal one since it gives us best results.